davesmith10/sarek/README.md

 # sarek — Post-Quantum Secrets Vault Server

 `sarek` is the server binary for the SAREK secrets vault.
-It exposes an HTTPS (or plain-HTTP) REST API for managing cryptographic trays and encrypted secrets.
+It exposes a secure REST API for managing cryptographic key materials and encrypted secrets.

 ---